aiman-al-masoud/deixiscript/README.md

-- tell() and ask() do NOT have ANY side effects (like all other functions). tell() and ask() both return a brand new knowledge base object, because even ask() may produce updated versions of the deictic dictionary and add computed numbers to the world model.
+- tell() and ask() do NOT have ANY side effects (like all other functions). tell() and ask() both return a brand new knowledge base object, because even ask() may produce updated versions of the deictic dictionary and add newly computed numbers to the world model.

 - at the most basic level there is nothing but: entities, is-a-relations and has-as-relations.
 This is the "interface" through which Deixiscript